Divisions

 1 weeknight game/practice, 1 game/practice on Saturday

 Focused on fun and the development of basic baseball skills.
-A pitching machine is introduced and good baseball habits are practiced.
+A pitching machine is used and good baseball habits are practiced.
 Teams will be created with the intention of allowing school groups and friends to play together.
+No assessments will be required in this division.

 1 weeknight game/practice, 1 game/practice on Saturday